After We Fell

-After We Fell is a 2021 American romantic drama film directed by Castille Landon, from a screenplay by Sharon Soboil.
-Based on the 2014 novel of the same name by Anna Todd, it serves as a sequel to After We Collided, and is the third installment overall in the After film series.
-Starring Josephine Langford and Hero Fiennes-Tiffin, reprising their roles as Tessa Young and Hardin Scott, respectively; the plot includes Tessa's preparations for a job in Seattle, the arrival of Tessa's father and revelations about Hardin's family, all of which threaten the couple's relationship.
-Louise Lombard, Rob Estes, Arielle Kebbel, Chance Perdomo, Frances Turner, Kiana Madeira, Carter Jenkins and Mira Sorvino appear in supporting roles.
+After We Fell is a 2021 American romantic drama film directed by Castille Landon from a screenplay by Sharon Soboil, based on the 2014 novel of the same name by Anna Todd.
+The film is a sequel to After We Collided (2020) and the third installment in the After film series.
+It stars Josephine Langford and Hero Fiennes Tiffin reprising their roles as Tessa Young and Hardin Scott, respectively.
+Louise Lombard, Rob Estes, Arielle Kebbel, Chance Perdomo in his feature film debut, Frances Turner, Kiana Madeira, Carter Jenkins and Mira Sorvino appear in supporting roles.
+The plot follows Tessa's preparations for a job in Seattle, the arrival of Tessa's father, and revelations about Hardin's family, all of which threaten the couple's relationship.
+It was released in September 2021, and like its predecessors, it received negative reviews.

-Principal photography took place in Sofia, Bulgaria in late 2020 and was shot back-to-back with its sequel, After Ever Happy.
+Shooting back-to-back took place in Bulgaria in 2020 with its sequel, After Ever Happy.
 Due to scheduling conflicts and travel restrictions during the COVID-19 pandemic, several characters were recast.

-The film was theatrically released in multiple European countries on September 1, 2021 and in the United States on September 30 by Vertical Entertainment and Fathom Events.
-Like its predecessors, it received negative reviews, with criticism for its screenplay and acting.
-After Ever Happy, is scheduled to be released in 2022; while a fifth movie titled After Everything is currently in post-production, as well as a prequel and an additional sequel centered around the children of the series' main characters are also in development.
+After We Fell was released in Europe on September 1, 2021, and in the United States on September 30, by Voltage Pictures.
+The film received criticism for its screenplay and acting.
+The sequel, After Ever Happy, was released in 2022.